-Equity Securities Risk: The Fund invests in equity securities and therefore is subject to market risks and significant fluctuations in value.
+Equity Securities Risk: The Fund invests in equity securities and therefore is subject to investment risk, issuer risk, market risk and significant fluctuations in value in response to changes in a company's financial condition as well as general market, economic and political conditions, and other factors.
+The Fund may experience a significant or complete loss on its investment in an equity security.
+In addition, equity prices may be sensitive to rising interest rates, which increase borrowing costs and the costs of capital for the issuer.
 Equity securities are generally subordinate to an issuer's debt in the event of liquidation or bankruptcy.
 The Fund's investments in equity securities primarily consist of common stocks and may include American Depositary Receipts (ADRs), real estate investment trusts (REITs), and other equity securities.
 The value of an issuing company's common stock may rise or fall as a result of factors affecting the issuing company, such as decisions made by its management or decreased demand for the company's products or services.
 A common stock's value may also decline because of factors affecting not just the company, but also companies in the same industry or sector.
 The price of a company's common stock may also be affected by changes in financial markets that are relatively unrelated to the company, such as changes in interest rates, exchange rates, industry regulation, or other financial market factors.
 ADRs are receipts issued by domestic banks or trust companies that represent the deposit of a security of a foreign issuer and are publicly traded in the United States.
 ADRs are subject to certain of the risks associated with investing directly in foreign securities, such as currency fluctuations, political and economic instability, capital restrictions, less liquidity, less government regulation, less publicly available information, increased price volatility, and differences in financial reporting standards, and may not accurately track the prices of the underlying foreign securities and their value may change materially at times when the U.S. markets are not open for trading.
 REITs are pooled investment vehicles with their own fees and expenses and are subject to the risks associated with the real estate industry, adverse governmental actions, declines in property and real estate values, and the potential failure to qualify for federal income tax free pass through of net income and net realized gains and exemption from registration as an investment company.

 Fixed Income Securities Risk: The Fund invests in fixed income securities and is therefore subject to the risk that the prices of, and the income generated by, fixed income securities held by the Fund may decline significantly and/or rapidly in response to adverse issuer, geopolitical, regulatory, general economic and market conditions, or other developments, such as regional or global economic stability (including terrorism, pandemic and related geopolitical risks), interest rate fluctuations, and those events directly involving the issuers that may cause broad changes in market value, public perceptions concerning those developments, and adverse investor sentiment.
 These events may lead to periods of volatility, which may be exacerbated by changes in bond market size and structure.
 In addition, adverse market events may lead to increased shareholder redemptions, which could cause the Fund to experience a loss when selling securities to meet redemption requests by shareholders.
+The Fund's investments in fixed income securities may be subject to unusual liquidity issues and, in some cases, credit downgrades and increased likelihood of default.
+In addition, adverse market events may lead to increased redemptions by Fund shareholders, which could cause the Fund to experience a loss when selling securities to meet redemption requests by its shareholders.